 But, we have learned a few things.
-And, we have had some success — twice in church planting and twice in church revitalization.
+And, God has graced us with some success – twice in church planting and twice in church revitalization.

-And, I fully believe we need lots of church revitalization.
-Read some of my thoughts about the need HERE.
+I fully believe we need lots of church revitalization.

 The problem for me is it seems people often start the conversation at the wrong place.
 They start with the how and I want to start with the why – or maybe the what.

 When people start to talk about the how of doing church revitalization – the things we have done or haven’t done – I always feel like we are putting the proverbial cart before the horse.
 We need to talk first about what church you are going to attempt to revitalize – and why you are considering the move in the first place.

 I think before you consider revitalization you need to first consider some broader questions.

 Here are 5 questions I would consider before I would attempt to help revitalize a church:

 There is actually a more difficult question: Is the church worth saving?
 I know this is a hard question, and it may even make me seem very arrogant.
 You would have to know my heart behind the question and that’s extremely hard to do in a blog post.

 But, the reality is there are some toxic churches in the world.
 I know churches who have never held on to a pastor for more than two years.
 They are brutal to pastors.
 They don’t want someone to help them grow they simply want someone to maintain things as they are, fill the pulpit three times a week, and visit them when they are sick.
 And, if you try anything else they will remind you they were there before you came and will be there when you’re gone.